ooni/spec/nettests/ts-017-web-connectivity.md

 #### The web step

-Once the connectivity step is done, the "web" step begins.
 Web Connectivity constructs an HTTP client configured to honour cookies and to follow redirects, and uses such a client to fetch the webpage associated with the input URL.
 Historically, Web Connectivity does not reuse the connections established during the connectivity step to GET the provided URL, but modern versions do that as an extension, to avoid the need to re-establish new connections from scratch.